paulschulzee/Karrnath-Campaign-Player-Folder/Timeline.md

 ~950 YK: House Cannith perfects the Warforged, sentient machines to fight in the Last War.

-~975 YK: The knight orders of Karrnath are disbanded.
-Most comply, but the Order of the Emerald claw fractures into terrorist cells.
+~975 YK: The seeker knight orders of Karrnath are disbanded.
+The Order of the Onyx Skull comply, but the Order of the Emerald claw fractures into terrorist cells.

 ~990 YK: First elemental airships go into service for House Lyrandar.